SilkRose/Pony/archive/blogs/census-consensus.md

 Here is an early screenshot of the `/chapters/{id}/questions` page:
 ![Chapter questions page early look](./census-consensus-images/05.png)

-This page let's you add a question to a chapter, and move around the order within that chapter.
-It also lets you claim a chapter, signalling that you plan to write that question.
+This page lets you add a question to a chapter and move around the order within that chapter.
+It also lets you claim a question, signalling that you plan to write that question.

 It took a while, but I eventually got all the pages working.
 Initially I made the questions and chapters pages use HTML tables, but eventually this changed as you will see in a bit.

 ### Color Schemes

 The next thing I worked on was the color schemes.
-As you might have seen on the site, the color themes are Celestia for light, and Luna for dark.
+As you might have seen on the site, the color themes are Celestia for light and Luna for dark.
 I used the [MLP-VectorClub](https://mlpvector.club/) website and the [Realtime Colors](https://www.realtimecolors.com/) website to create the themes.
 You can view the original versions here: [Celestia](https://www.realtimecolors.com/?colors=5e2f79-fef6fb-fcd8b6-fdf5b4-f2d9e8&fonts=Inter-Inter), [Luna](https://www.realtimecolors.com/?colors=a7bef1-171a35-3adfc3-00c5cc-aba4f4&fonts=Inter-Inter).

 After the site was functional and looked decent, it was time to start writing.
 The first question of the story was created on March 3rd 2026 at 5:39AM UTC.
 Yes, the entire story was written very late into development.
 Some things never change.